 Trauma is not an event or set of circumstances.
 For those of us who work with trauma, trauma is an unprocessed response to the event or circumstances.
 This unprocessed response resides in your nervous system which controls all of the systems in your body.

 That said, there are many things that we acknowledge as likely to be traumatic events such as natural disasters, assaults, rape, prolonged emotional neglect, abuse, car accidents, surgeries, injuries, loss of a loved one, and combat service.
-That said, even seemingly small events to one person may be traumatizing to another.
+Even seemingly small events for one person may be traumatizing to another.

 A trauma response is caused by anything your brain perceives as life threatening or completely overwhelming.

 It is important to remember that each person and their circumstances are different.
 The circumstances before and after a potentially traumatizing event are factors in whether on not you will experience something potentially traumatizing as a trauma.
 This is why we aren’t all walking around in a traumatized state all of the time.